Cities to Celebrate – ‘Chinese New Year’ Near You

 If you fancy a less crowded food market, why not visit Albert Square where you can sample some of the traditional Chinese cuisines.
 There will also be Arts & Crafts, which you can get involved in as well as an 8-metre Chinese monkey God!

 The Exchange Square is where you’ll find a giant, glittering golden dragon, definitely not something you see every day!
 Be sure to visit between the 7th-10th February and share your pictures using the #chinesenewyearMCR!

 The parade takes place on the 10th February and will be led by an outstanding dragon, starting at Albert Square and finishing in Chinatown.
 We recommend you getting there early if you want the best view.
 Here you’ll be able to watch traditional lion dances, enjoy even more street food, see live performances and relish in the amusements at the funfair.
 If you stay till its dark there’s even a firework finale, free of charge.

 Chinese New Year celebrations run throughout Birmingham including events at Colmore Row, St Philip’s Cathedral; Bullring and Grand Central and Chinatown of course.
 30,000 are expected to join in the festivities from enjoying delicious Chinese street food – dumplings, noodles, you name it, to Chinese music, cultural dances and more.

 Many people don’t consider travel insurance when going on a little staycation.
 However, whilst you may not need it for medical expenses, you never know if a trip may have to be cancelled, or if your possessions will be lost/damaged.
-Get Going allow you to take out cover for any trip within the UK providing it is pre-booked and for 3 days or more- it’s better to be safe than sorry!
-Click here to get a free and no obligation quotation.
+Get Going allows you to take out cover for any trip within the UK providing it is pre-booked and for 3 days or more- it’s better to be safe than sorry!
+Get a free and no obligation quote.